-Investing can be intimidating at any age, which is why it is an important topic to cover when you talk to your kids about money.
-“Time in market” is one of the greatest ways to experience success with investing so the earlier they invest, the better off they will be.
-You don’t (and probably shouldn’t, in most cases) leave it completely up to them, though.
+Investing can be intimidating at any age, which is why it’s an important topic to cover when you talk to your kids about money.
+“Time in market” is one of the greatest ways to experience success with investing, so the earlier they invest, the better off they will be.
+Don’t leave it completely up to them, though.
 You can open up one of these investing accounts for your kids and help them learn as they go.

 A custodial account is a type of bank or brokerage account that any parent can open for their child.
-The parent is the custodian of the account until the child comes of age and the child is the beneficiary, but you don’t have to wait until your child is of age to include them in the decisions.
+The parent is the custodian of the account until the child comes of age, and the child is the beneficiary.
+You don’t have to wait until your child is of age to include them in the decisions.
 Together, you can decide what to invest in, watch it grow, and have meaningful conversations about what it all means along the way.

-A 529 account is an account parents can open for their child’s education i.e. high school, college, and/or trade school.
-One of its key advantages is that earnings grow tax-free.
-You can (and should) open this account as early as you like so the potential for the money you invest to grow is great.
-As you continue to contribute to the 529 account and watch it grow, you’ll have ample opportunities to discuss education options with your child, the expense of different options, and how your family plans to afford the expense.
+A 529 account is an account parents can open for their child’s education; i.e., high school, college, and/or trade school.
+One of its key advantages is that its earnings grow tax free.
+You can (and should) open this account as early as you like, so there’s a great chance that the money you invest will appreciate.
+As you contribute to the 529 account and watch it grow, you and your child will have ample opportunity to discuss education options and how your family plans to afford the expense.

-At the end of the day, you can only control so much, but if you wished you learned more about money earlier in life, don’t you hope you can help set your kid up for greater success?
+At the end of the day, you can only control so much.
+But if you wish you had learned more about money earlier in life, don’t you want to set your kid up for greater success?
 You don’t need to share your biggest money mistakes or where your money goes down to the dime, but you’d be surprised how much your child can learn just from making money a regular part of the conversation.
 Go on, talk about it.
 Taboo, who?